tiberiusbrown/abc/docs/system.md

 Get a 32-bit random value generated from the internal random seed.

-### Return Value

-A 32-bit random value generated from the internal random seed.
+**Returns:** A 32-bit random value generated from the internal random seed.

 ## `$random_range`